ordina-jworks/ordina-jworks.github.io/_posts/2018-09-23-Inter-service-communication.md

 {% endhighlight %}

 ### Client
-By default, the default HTTP client of Feign uses HttpUrlConnection to execute its HTTP requests.
+By default, the default HTTP client of Feign uses `HttpUrlConnection` to execute its HTTP requests.
-You can configure another client (ApacheHttpClient, OkHttpClient, ...) as follows:
+You can configure another client (`ApacheHttpClient`, `OkHttpClient`, ...) as follows:
 {% highlight java %}

    @Bean